atonu1971/Ovarian-Cancer-RNA-seq/README.md

 - **Likelihood Ratio Test (LRT):** Compares the full model to the reduced model.
 Asks — *does knowing the condition actually help explain the expression pattern?* Returns a p-value but no direction or magnitude.
 - **Wald Test (WT):** Estimates the **b coefficient** for the condition variable — this is effectively the effect size (analogous to log fold change).
 Gives direction and magnitude of change, plus its own p-value and q-value.

 Running both is intentional.
-The LRT is better for identifying genes where the model fit improves (broad signal), while the Wald test tells you how big the effect is and in which direction.
+The LRT is better for identifying genes where the model fit improves (broad signal), while the Wald test tells us how big the effect is and in which direction.
 Results from both tests are merged into a single output table.
 Genes significant in both are the most reliable hits.

 ### Analysis Levels